-Business podcasters looking for a mixer may be interested in the Behringer XENYX series.
-These analog interfaces are less cluttered than more advanced digital tools, yet provide all the essential utility needed for basic podcast recording applications.
-To get a complete picture of how the Behringer XENYX ranks among the industry’s best, check out our curated list of the best podcast mixers here.
+Business podcasters looking for a mixer may be interested in the Behringer XENYX 302USB series.
+These analog interfaces are less cluttered than more advanced digital tools, yet provide all the essential utility needed for basic podcast recording.
+To see how the Behringer XENYX mixer ranks among the industry’s best, check out our curated list of the best podcast mixers here.

-There are two popular models of Behringer XENYX: the 12 channel 4 XLR input (the 1202SFX), and the 8 channel 2 XLR input (the 802S).
-We’re going to cover both of these below so you can determine which one makes the most sense for your podcast.
-If neither of these models make the cut, we introduce some alternatives that may be a better fit.
+There are two popular models of Behringer XENYX: the 12-channel, 4-XLR-input 1202SFX, and the 8-channel, 2-XLR-input 802S.
+We cover both below so you can determine which one fits your podcast.
+If neither makes the cut, we introduce some alternatives that may be a better fit.

-As mentioned, we’re covering two different XENYX products in this review: the 802S, and the 1202SFX.
-Both of these products are analog mixers, which means while they are less configurable and can’t be automated in the same way as digital mixers, they offer a sturdy and simplified hands-on workflow (like a few other top podcast mixers).
+We cover two different XENYX products in this review: the 802S, and the 1202SFX.
+Both are XENYX analog mixers.
+They are less configurable than digital mixers and cannot be automated in the same way, but they offer a sturdy, hands-on workflow (like a few other top podcast mixers).

-The biggest difference between the two mixers is the number of mic inputs they have.
+The biggest difference between the two mixers is the number of mic inputs.
 The 802S has two XLR inputs, while the 1202SFX has four.

 We cover some additional differences later in our guide.